8

 4

 • Nice and interesting question!
-Mar 16, 2012 at 17:37
+Commented Mar 16, 2012 at 17:37

 • My answer to the second question is accommodating, but Oxford gives condescending or understanding.
-Mar 17, 2012 at 12:50
+Commented Mar 17, 2012 at 12:50

 • @PeterTaylor Accommodating sounds more appropriate.
 Condescending, clearly, is not an accurate translation unless Oxford shows a different definition from what Wikitionary shows.
 Add your comment as an answer.
 I will upvote now and accept later if no one else can come up with an answer to my first question.